MystKitteh/McColmSpring24/classWork/Regex/Regex3/mccolm_Edits.md

 |  â€  |     -    |
 |  ```(\d\d?):(\d\d) (([aApP]\. [mM]\.)?)|(\d\d? [aApP]\. [mM]\.)|(\d?\d:\d\d)```  |     ```<time> \0 </time>```    |

+<i> The chart doesn't show all of the code when viewing the preview on github, please view the code on the Code tab!

 <i>Adjust code slightly to fix the chapters